 - Assist in the preparation for advocacy meetings and events

-- Attend advocacy committee and coalition meetings, relevant community or networking events, and meetings with legislators
+- Attend advocacy committee meetings, relevant community events and meetings with legislators

 The successful Advocacy Intern will achieve the following outcomes:

-- Maintain an internal best practices document for the Advocacy Committee
+- Maintain a best practices document for the committee

-- Create and send a biweekly committee newsletter
+- Create and send a monthly committee newsletter

 - Be a liaison in communication between coalition partners and the Advocacy Committee members

-- Assist in the creation of public policy content for different audiences based on research (blog posts, fact sheets, legislation letters of support)
+- Assist in the creation of content for different audiences based on research

 Specific qualifications include: